Knowledge is Power

 While we are still learning new ways data scientists can use our pattern-based AI, we do have some good ideas on how our information-rich outputs can help our customers do more with AI.
 Let’s look at a few concepts.

-Build better models in less time
+Build better machine learning models in less time

 This is like trying to troubleshoot engine problems by measuring only the exhaust.
 You can gain some insights, but you really need better, more usable diagnostics.